emilhornlund/E2D/README.md

 - `BUILD_SHARED_LIBS`: Set this variable to `TRUE` to build E2D as shared libraries or `FALSE` to build it as static libraries.
 The default value is `TRUE`, which means E2D will be built as shared libraries.
 - `E2D_GENERATE_PDB`: Set this variable to `TRUE` to generate PDB debug symbols for MSVC compiler, or `FALSE` to disable PDB generation.
 PDB files contain debugging information and are specific to Windows and MSVC compilers.
 By default, PDB generation is enabled.
 - `E2D_USE_STATIC_STD_LIBS`:  Set this variable to  `TRUE` to statically link to the standard libraries, or `FALSE` to use them as DLLs.
 By default, statically linking the standard libraries are disabled.
+- `E2D_BUILD_ENGINE`: Set this variable to `TRUE` to enable the building of the E2D library module called "Engine", or `FALSE` to disable it.
+By default, building the "Engine" module is enabled.
+- `E2D_BUILD_EXAMPLES`: Set this variable to `TRUE` to enable the building of the project examples, or `FALSE` to disable it.
+By default, building the examples is disabled.

 To configure these options, use the `-D` flag when generating the build files.
 For example: